 Office: Adorjan, 242

 I study the literature and theology of the late ancient Christian East.
 At present, my research deals primarily with the work of Ephrem the Syrian (d.
 373 CE), a Syriac author who wrote over 400 poems.
 I am interested in issues of translation related to Ephrem, and have produced an English translation of his longest hymn cycle, the Hymns on Faith (CUA Press, 2015).
 I have also completed a book manuscript on Ephrem’s literary use of Scripture.
-This book, tentatively entitled Scripture and Hymnody: Ephrem's Hymns on Faith in the Shadow of Nicaea (currently in-review), studies the way that, in late antiquity, Scripture came to shape Christian literary forms, and the way those literary forms shaped the way Christians thought about Scripture.
+This book, tentatively entitled Out of Books, A World: The Scriptural Poetics of Ephrem's Hymns on Faith (currently in-review), studies the way that, in late antiquity, Scripture came to shape Christian literary forms, and the way those literary forms shaped the way Christians thought about Scripture.

 I am also interested in evaluations of poetry and music in late antiquity, and in Christian history more broadly.
 In my present research, I am looking at the way Ephrem's sung poems functioned within the liturgical life of late ancient Mesopotamia.